Content note: This article uses the term “couples therapy,” but that term applies to all relationships.

 If you are paying out of pocket and money is tight, many therapists charge on a sliding scale depending on income.
 It never hurts to ask!
 Check out popular therapy apps to see if they offer relationship counseling.
 They are often less expensive than traditional therapy.

 Once you determine your goals for seeking therapy for your relationship(s), the next step is research, research, and research.
-Start by reviewing mental health providers’ websites.
+Start by reviewing mental health professionals’ websites.

 See what your prospective therapist is blogging about and what techniques they specialize in.
 Your comfort level will tell you a lot about which therapist may be right for you.